Exploring the Depth of the Jesuit Educational Tradition

 Open Access Policy

-This journal provides immediate Open Access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
-Authors of articles published remain the copyright holders and grant third parties, via a CC-BY license, the right to use, reproduce, and share the article according to the Creative Commons license agreement.
+JEQ is a fully Open Access journal, which means that all content is freely accessible online.
+JEQ provides immediate Open Access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
+Authors of articles published remain the copyright holders and give the Institute for Advanced Jesuit Studies permission to publish by signing a special IAJS Open Consent to Publish.
+The IAJS Open Consent to Publish will be sent to the principal author by the responsible desk-editor.